marta-fb/BI549-practical/README.md

-# BI549-practical
+# BI549 The Genome

-## This repository contains the datasets for the BI549 practical at the University of Kent, UK.
+## This repository contains the datasets for the BI549 module at the University of Kent.

 ### Dummy set